Wrongful Death Lawyers

 Car Accidents: If your loved one was killed in a car accident, you may be able to file a wrongful death claim.
 For example, if a drunk driver hit their car, you could possibly file against the drunk driver for negligence.
 Another example would be if the airbag did not deploy in a car accident.
 You could possibly make a product liability claim against the airbag or car manufacturer.

 Work Related Accidents: If your loved one was killed while at work, you may be able to file a wrongful death claim as well as a workers’ compensation claim.
-For example, if equipment at a job site failed and killed someone, a wrongful death claim may be filed against the company for not having equipment maintained properly.
+For example, if the equipment at a job site failed and killed someone, a wrongful death claim may be filed against the company for not having equipment maintained properly.

 What to Look For When Hiring a Wrongful Death Attorney